Under early exploration

 Overview

 For photocatalytic aerosols to be a feasible approach there would have to be significant increases in catalytic efficiency as well as resolution on potential environmental concerns.
-Researchers have ideas that they believe could make significant progress on catalytic efficiency.
+Research is underway to improve the catalytic efficiency, while atmospheric modeling of the side effects has yet to begin.

 Feasibility